What Is Yum Woon Sen?

 SUSIE’S KITCHEN NOTES

-Glass noodles expand significantly when soaked — a small amount of dried noodle becomes a much larger volume of soaked noodle.
-Two ounces of dried noodles is enough for four servings as a salad.
+Glass noodles expand significantly when soaked.
+A small amount of dried noodle becomes a much larger volume of soaked noodle.
 Do not be alarmed by how little the dried amount looks before soaking.
-By the time the noodles are soaked, cooked, and cut, they will be the right amount for the dish.
+By the time the noodles are soaked, cut, and tossed with the other ingredients, they will be the right amount for the dish.

-The celery in Yum Woon Sen is not an approximation of something else — it is the correct ingredient.
-In Thailand, Chinese celery is used — smaller stalks, more fragrant, more intensely flavored than Western celery.
+The celery in Yum Woon Sen is not an approximation of something else.
+It is the correct ingredient.
+In Thailand, Chinese celery is used, smaller stalks, more fragrant, more intensely flavored than Western celery.
 If Chinese celery is available at an Asian grocery store, use it.
 If not, regular celery cut on a diagonal in thin slices works well.
 The crunch of the celery against the slippery noodle is one of the textures that makes Yum Woon Sen what it is.
-Do not substitute it with something softer.

-The salad should be tossed and served relatively quickly after dressing — not immediately, but within thirty minutes.
+The salad should be tossed and served relatively quickly after dressing, within thirty minutes.
 The glass noodles continue to absorb the dressing as they sit, and after an hour the noodles will be softer and the dressing less vibrant.
-If you are making this for a group, have all the components ready and dress and toss just before serving.
+Have all the components ready and dress and toss just before serving.
 The preparation can happen ahead.
 The tossing cannot.

 PAIRING SUGGESTIONS